Tax on property income in Guatemala

-Capital gains earned by nonresidents from selling Guatemalan property are subject to a flat 31% withholding tax.
-The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price or current market value of the property, whichever is greater.
+Capital gains realized from selling real estate property are subject to capital gains tax at a flat rate of 10%.
+The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price.

-VAT is levied at a uniform rate of 12% and applies (among others) to the sale or rental of real estate.
+VAT is levied at a uniform rate of 12% and applies (among others) to the sale of new properties and rental of real estate.

 VAT imposed on leasing properties is based on the gross rent plus any financing charge.

-VAT is imposed on the selling of immovable properties in Guatemala and the taxable amount is the selling price.
+VAT is imposed on sale of newly built immovable properties in Guatemala and the taxable amount is the selling price.